Tomb Raider (film): Reboot

-In January 2023, MGM sister company Amazon Studios secured the rights to a new Tomb Raider film, with Dmitri M. Johnson and his company dj2 Entertainment attached to produce.
+In January 2023, MGM sister company Amazon Studios (now known as Amazon MGM Studios) secured the rights to a new Tomb Raider film, with Dmitri M. Johnson and his company dj2 Entertainment attached to produce.
 The film is intended to be interconnected with a television series being developed by Phoebe Waller-Bridge and a video game from Crystal Dynamics, forming a Tomb Raider shared universe.